The Very High Radius Unsharp Mask .8bf Plugin

 • The Radius setting is a percent of the image diagonal.
 The apparent and scaled radii in pixels are also displayed.
 Lower values produce visible halos, which fade at higher values.
 Sometimes there is a “sweet spot” at low-to-middle values that enhances a certain scale of detail.

 • A large Amount setting helps you find a good Radius setting, but the intended effect is usually found at lower amounts.
-Negative amounts reduce local contrast, an effect sometimes applied to portraits.
+Negative amounts actually add the Gaussian blur and reduce local contrast, an effect sometimes applied to portraits (“glamour blur”; try starting with Radius 0.3 and Amount -30).

 • You may save the Gaussian blurred image if desired; the only control that applies in this case is Radius.